Hillside Crash

 But at least we are alive.

 I was born in Dublin and now live in West Cork.
-I finally got my first book of poetry published last year it's called Different Kinds of Emotions.
-I published it through Xlibris so it's only available on line.
+I my first book of poetry published in October 2010 it's called Different Kinds of Emotions.
+I published it through Xlibris so it's only available on line and I also published through Amazon Kindle.
+At present I am finishing my first novel Double Magick in The Falls book 1 in Candi Reynolds series.
 I love reading, and finding new authors.
 One day I will have my own novel published but I would like it to be available in shops as well as on line.
 I find great freedom when driving and quite often am ready to write when I come home.